A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Triangle decomposition of the Ising problem

-\textit{Scaling up the construction - } For an arbitrary graph of size $N$ we can always find some family of decompositions in terms of triangles such that every edge is accounted for at least once, and such that all triangles hold a non-interacting edge.
-This is achieved by choosing all the triangles such that they have a selected node $k^*$ in common.
-Starting from a single triangular cell, the graph can be increased from size $\eta$ to $\eta + 1$ according to this criterion as follows: for the addition of each new node $i = \eta+1$, we include the triangles that complete the missing links to restore full connectivity by selecting the triads $\{i, k, k^*\}$, where $k=1, ..., k^*-1, k^*+1, ..., \eta$ is one of the remaining older nodes.
-With this scheme, the addition of an $\eta$-th qubit adds $\eta-2$ new triangles, and thus $2(\eta-2)$ physical qubits, such that the total number of qubits $n$ required by the physical implementation is:
+For an arbitrary graph of size $N$ we can always find some family of decompositions in terms of triangles such that every edge is accounted for at least once, and such that all triangles hold a non-shared edge.
+This is achieved by choosing all the triangles in $\mathcal{T}$ such that they have a selected node $k^*$ in common.
+Starting from a single triangular cell, the graph can be increased in an inductive way as follows: for the addition of each new node $i = \kappa+1$, we include the triangles that complete the missing links to restore full connectivity by selecting the triads $\{i, k, k^*\}$, where $k=1, ..., k^*-1, k^*+1, ..., \kappa$ is one of the remaining former nodes.
+With this scheme, the addition of an $\kappa$-th qubit adds $\kappa-2$ new triangles, and thus $2(\kappa-2)$ physical qubits, such that the total number of qubits $n$ required by the physical implementation is: